Skip to main content

 Plowing and tilling damage the soil structure and leaves it vulnerable to wind and water erosion.
 When the soil’s macro and micro pores are destroyed during soil disturbance, it lessens the soil’s ability to retain water and leaves crops more vulnerable during droughts.
 Soil disturbance also releases CO2 and erodes humus from the soil, decreasing the soil’s fertility.

 No-till practices, like direct drilling, protect the soil, leaving the pores intact, letting the water infiltrate and be retained instead of running off.
-It’s beneficial for the soil biology like earthworms and fungi which both increase the soil’s aggregate forming abilities and are beneficial for nutrient cycling and uptake.
+It’s beneficial for the soil biology like earthworms and fungi which both increase the soil’s aggregate forming abilities, and are beneficial for nutrient cycling and uptake.
 Practicing no-till also increases soil organic matter, reduces CO2 emissions, and has the potential to improve carbon sequestration as well.

 Having plants growing in the soil year round improves soil health and lessens carbon emissions.
 The roots growing in the soil prevent erosion and form macro and micro pores, which improves soil structure and prevents nutrient leaching.
-The leaves of the permanent plant cover increase the fields’ ability to sequester CO2, and leaving the plant residue in the soil instead of plowing ensures that the carbon stays in the soil instead of being released to the atmosphere, which also increases the soil humus content.
+The leaves of the permanent plant cover increase the fields’ ability to sequester CO2, and leaving the plant residue in the soil instead of plowing insures that the carbon stays in the soil instead of being released to the atmosphere, which also increases the soil humus content.
 The green cover also provides shade for the soil, increasing soil moisture and decreasing evaporation.

 A well thought-out crop rotation is essential for pest and weed management.
 Rotating between different types of crops can break pest cycles while helping beneficial microbes in the soil with a more diverse diet.
 Different crops have different needs for nutrients and are usually vulnerable to different diseases and pests, so rotating which crop is grown on which fields can reduce nutrient depletion and decrease the need for pesticides.
 Rotating between nitrogen-fixing crops like fava beans and crops that need a lot of nitrogen input, like corn, can also reduce the need for fertilizers.